The Atlanta Trail Running group is for runners throughout the Metro Atlanta area who like to run trails.

 - Different days of the week and times

-We enjoy diversity in our trails, restaurants, and running cohorts.
+We enjoy diversity in our trails, and running cohorts.
 Sometimes following a run we have breakfast/brunch/lunch.
 We like outdoor adventure, and sometimes combine trail running with canoeing / kayaking or mountain biking.